USNS Supply: Military Sealift Command service

 After service in the U.S. Navy from 1994 through 2001 as USS Supply (AOE-6), she was decommissioned and her weapons systems were removed, then she was transferred on 13 July 2001 to the Military Sealift Command, which designated her USNS Supply (T-AOE-6).
 Like other fast combat support ships, she is part of MSC's Naval Fleet Auxiliary Force.

 In 2014, Supply put into BAE Systems Southeast Shipyards in Mobile, Alabama for repairs.

 In 2017, Supply put in for repairs in Boston, Massachusetts.

 On 6 May 2022, Supply conducted an underway replenishment (UNREP) with cruiser USS San Jacinto (CG-56).

+On 4 September 2024, Supply was awarded the Navy Unit Commendation for her support of the USS Dwight D. Eisenhower (CVN-69) Carrier Strike Group during Operation Prosperity Guardian.
+In which the crew of the Supply provided tens of thousands of pallets of critical supplies and millions of gallons of fuel.

 Al Qaeda target

 USNS Supply was allegedly the target of Al Qaeda in the Indian Subcontinent (AQIS) in 2014.
 AQIS claimed through Twitter and other social media forums that the AQIS attack on Pakistan Navy frigate PNS Zulfiquar was intended to attack USS Supply (sic).
 AQIS report contradicts the official Pakistan Navy account of the attack which states that the frigate was attacked by AQIS at the Naval Dockyard in Karachi.
 AQIS claims that PNS Zulfiqar crew were involved in the attempt to take over the ship at sea for attacking USS Supply and its unnamed naval escort.